Work with Chatter Groups

 Group Examples

 When you set up Chatter for your company, create some starter groups that center around common interests and functional teams.
 For example, create product-related groups in research and development, sales, and marketing; set up groups for internal training, human resources, and facilities.
-Chatter groups make it easier to collaborate, manage projects, and stay current.
+Chatter groups make it easy to collaborate, manage projects, and stay current.

 Here are some groups that have been successful at other companies.
 Remember, groups can be either public for every employee or private for select people.